HarshHarwani/FacebookPicLikesByGender/README.md

 Every like is analyzed and a gender corresponding to the file is written to the file.
 The output file is Output.txt

-Not tested the failure scenarios like what happens if the pic has no likes.
-Willdo that soon.